 - Remove chicken from airfryer (or oven) and chop into slices

-- Serve immediately with your choice of accompaniments: tzatziki, sumac onions, giant cous cous, pitta bread or greek flatbreads, chips, 225 g halloumi, 1 tomato, cayenne.
+- Serve immediately with your choice of accompaniments: tzatziki, sumac onions, giant cous cous, pitta bread or greek flatbreads, chips, 225 g halloumi, 1 tomato, ⅓ cucumber, cayenne - See Notes for storage options.

 Paula MacLeod says